 - an Application for a Grant (Form 101) (pages 1 and 2 only, including the appropriate signatures from the host university only);

-a description of the proposed Strategic Network (maximum of 10 pages for Category A applications, and 15 pages for Category B applications) providing details regarding the:
+- a description of the proposed Strategic Network (maximum of 10 pages plus one page for references for Category A applications, and 15 pages plus one page for references for Category B applications.
+Any additional pages will be removed.
+NSERC presentation standards for font style and spacing must be followed.
+The designated reference page cannot be used for any other section of the preliminary application.) providing details regarding the:

 - name of the network (''NSERC'' must be included in the official name of the network and the name should be meaningful and descriptive of the research that is proposed);

-- proposed research and fit with a Strategic Target Area;
+- proposed research and fit with a Strategic Network target area;

 - need for a network approach to the proposed research;